pupunha-code/tetris-pupunha/docs/protocol.md

-# Game protocol WIP
+# Game Protocol

-A user first needs to join the game room and look for a game.
+A user first joins the lobby to find a game.
+Once a game is found, they join a separate, dedicated channel for that game.

-1. Join game room in /socket
+---

+### 1. Matchmaking Flow

+The `game_room:lobby` channel is used exclusively for matchmaking.

+**1.1.
+Client joins the lobby**
+The client connects to the socket and joins the lobby channel.

 ```json
 {
   "topic": "game_room:lobby",